Dexter King: Film

+Dexter Scott King voiced his father's 34-year-old self in the 1999 educational film, Our Friend, Martin.
+The film was nominated for an Emmy Award for Outstanding Animated Program.

-Dexter Scott King portrayed his father and Civil rights movement activist Martin Luther King Jr. in the 2002 American television movie The Rosa Parks Story, and even voiced his father's 34-year-old self in the 1999 educational film, Our Friend, Martin.
+Dexter Scott King also portrayed Martin Luther King Jr. in the 2002 American television movie The Rosa Parks Story.

 Loyd Jowers trial

 In 1997, 29 years after Martin Luther King Jr.'s death, Dexter met with James Earl Ray, the man imprisoned for his father's 1968 murder.
 When confronting him, King asked Ray, "I just want to ask you, for the record, um, did you kill my father?"
 Ray replied, "No-no I didn't."
 King then told Ray that he along with the rest of the King family believed him.
 King and Ray had then discussed the latter's health and the actions of J. Edgar Hoover.
 King also told him that his family believed in his testament of innocence and were seeking to help him.
 The two spoke privately after 25 minutes with reporters, and King asserted to reporters that he did not know who killed his father and that this uncertainty was the cause of their request for a new trial.
 As he asserted that he did not believe Ray had any role in his father's death, he brought up evidence taken from the scene such as the murder weapon and concluded that Ray would not have disposed of it near the scene of the crime, calling his belief as having been in his "gut".

 At a 1999 press conference, Dexter was subsequently asked by a reporter, "there are many people out there who feel that as long as these conspirators remain nameless and faceless there is no true closure, and no justice".
 He replied:

-No, he (Loyd Jowers) named the shooter.
+No, he [Loyd Jowers] named the shooter.
 The shooter was the Memphis Police Department Officer, Lt.
 Earl Clark who he named as the killer.
 Once again, beyond that you had credible witnesses that named members of a Special Forces team who didn't have to act because the contract killer succeeded, with plausible denial, a Mafia contracted killer.

 His belief towards a conspiracy extended to President Lyndon B. Johnson.
 He believed that with the evidence he was shown, there would be difficulty "for something of that magnitude to occur on his watch and he not be privy to it".
 King pursued Andrew Young to get him involved, and Young changed his position on the assassination of his father after being visited by Dexter in the spring of 1997.
 His position had always been "that it didn't matter who killed Dr. King but what killed him".